amirmohan/amirmohan.github.io/_pages/profiles.md

     content: about_kunal.md
     image_circular: true # crops the image to make it circular
   - align: left
-    image: varun.png
+    image: ethan.jpg
-    content: about_varun.md
+    content: about_ethan.md
     image_circular: true # crops the image to make it circular
   - align: left
-    image: ethan.jpg
+    image: ayan.jpg
-    content: about_ethan.md
+    content: about_ayan.md
     image_circular: true # crops the image to make it circular
 ---